Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

 The significance of Proposition \ref{prop:strong-regularity} is twofold.
 First, it establishes that, under certain conditions, the Lagrange multipliers of \eqref{eq:smooth-proj-grad} are Lipschitz as a function of $x$, which ensures the existence of a locally Lipschitz continuous feedback solving \eqref{eq:feedback}.
 Secondly, the result establishes conditions for uniqueness of the Lagrange multipliers in a neighborhood of an equilibrium~$x^*$.
 These facts will play an important role in the stability analysis of local minimizers in the sequel.

-We are now ready to show that the safe gradient flow also meets Problem~\ref{prob:main}(ii).
+We now show in the next result that the safe gradient flow also meets Problem~\ref{prob:main}(ii).
+The result follows by applying Lemma~\ref{lem:safe-feedback} with $\phi=(g, h)$ as a VCBF and local Lipschitz continuity of the closed-loop dynamics, c.f.
+Proposition ~\ref{prop:Lipschitz}.

-\begin{theorem}\longthmtitle{Safety of feasible set under safe gradient flow} Consider the optimization problem~\eqref{eq:opt}.
-If MFCQ is satisfied on $\Cc$, then $\Cc$ is forward invariant and asymptotically stable under the safe gradient flow. \end{theorem}
+\begin{theorem}[Safety of feasible set under safe gradient flow] Consider the optimization problem~\eqref{eq:opt}.
+If MFCQ and CRC are satisfied on $\Cc$, then $\Cc$ is forward invariant and asymptotically stable under the safe gradient flow. \end{theorem}

-The proof of this result follows from applying Lemma~\ref{lem:safe-feedback} with $\phi=(g, h)$ as a VCBF, cf. Lemma~\ref{lemma:feedback-feasibility}, and the construction of the feedback controller~\eqref{eq:feedback} yielding the closed-loop system locally Lipschitz, cf. Proposition~\ref{prop:Lipschitz}.

-\begin{remark}\longthmtitle{Advantages of safe gradient flow over projected gradient flow} {\rm Unlike the projected gradient flow, the vector field $\Gc_{\alpha}$ is locally Lipschitz, so classical solutions to $\dot{x} = \Gc_{\alpha}(x)$ exist, and the continuous-time flow can be numerically solved using standard ODE discretization schemes.
+\begin{remark}[Advantages of safe gradient flow over projected gradient flow] {\rm Unlike the projected gradient flow, the vector field $\Gc_{\alpha}$ is locally Lipschitz, so classical solutions to $\dot{x} = \Gc_{\alpha}(x)$ exist, and the continuous-time flow can be numerically solved using standard ODE discretization schemes.
 Secondly, under mild conditions, $\Gc_{\alpha}$ is well defined for initial conditions outside $\Cc$, allowing us to guarantee convergence to a local minimizer starting from infeasible initial conditions.
 Finally, because both \eqref{eq:proj-grad} and \eqref{eq:smooth-proj-grad} are least-squares problems of the same dimension subject to affine constraints, the computational complexity of solving either one is equivalent. } \oprocend \end{remark}